A Small Group Walking Tour from Sarria to Santiago de Compostela

 why 115 km?

-Walking the last 100 kilometres of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
+Walking the Last 100km of the Camino de Santiago means that you can request your Compostela, or certificate of completion of the pilgrimage.
 Sarria happens to be just to the East and makes for a convenient starting point.
 Transportation there is easy and we like the restaurants.

 The walk starts right out of the hotel lobby and quickly reaches beautiful oak woodlands, fragrant eucalyptus forests and traditional Galician villages.
 This region of Spain is famous for its great seafood, cheeses and wine which we will be tasting them all on this walk!